eramireztorres/pymodch/README.md

 # PyModCh

 PyModCh is a Python package for **Bayesian model comparison** and **parameter estimation** using ensemble Markov chain Monte Carlo (MCMC) techniques.
-This package is designed to be user-friendly, flexible, and efficient for fitting and comparing different models to data.
+This package is designed to be user-friendly, flexible, and efficient for fitting and comparing different models.

 ## Features